-At BIMM Institute, we explore, discuss and celebrate what music means to people, how it has impacted our world – and how it has made us who we are today.
+At BIMM University Berlin, we explore, discuss and celebrate what music means to people, how it has impacted our world – and how it has made us who we are today.
 Our Music Made Us campaign is told through the students, graduates, journalists, experts and passionate people who have been touched by this creative outlet.

 Throughout the campaign, we will explore music’s power in turbulent times through news stories, short courses, panel discussions, and interviews.
 Our series is designed to spark conversation about how we can rethink the industry in a time where we need music and art more than ever.

 2020 was a challenging year for everyone – not just in terms of the pandemic but also because of the changes in politics and our wider society.
 During everything, music was the one thing that was by our side.
 And it’s not the first time that it has helped bring us courage through tough times.

 In times of crisis, we may experience solitude, anxiety, sadness, anger, frustration and hopelessness.
 However, it’s music that often provides us with comfort, reminding us of who we were before unsettling moments.
 Listening to our favourite tracks from when we were in school or the music we listened to before going out reminds us of better times.
 It presents us with wonderful memories from the past and lets us hope for making more in the future.

 Music is so diverse.
 There are so many genres, sounds and artists that everyone will find music to relate to and find comfort in.
 When we struggle the most, music provides us with words and melodies that can accurately articulate our feelings and let us escape the difficult situations we face.
 Most people turn to music and art in turbulent times to escape the harsh reality they might find themselves in.